bprinsta/concentration-game/README.md

 # Concentration (Stanford University Course)

 This app allows you to play the card game "Concentration", also known as "Memory" and "Match Up", on your iOS Device.
 The project was initially developed in Stanford's CS193p (Developing iOS Apps with Swift).
-I've since added additional features such as confetti and alerts to make the game more fun.
+I've since added a game completion alert, confetti, and an info/rules button to increase the game's playability.

 # Concepts Learned Through This Project
 - MVC Architecture